devonpmack/react-pokedex-workshop/README.md

 2. Wait for the data to be received
 3. Update the React state with our Pokemon data

 First we need to build the URL.
 Create a variable `URL` to store the URL that we should fetch data from.
-This will be a combination of the PokeAPI URL and the parameter `name` (name of the pokemon).
+This will be a combination of the PokeAPI URL and the parameter `name` (name of the Pokemon ).

 <details>
   <summary>Click here to reveal solution</summary>